NPann/MrVox2D/readme.md

 1. a voxel with a user-defined microstructure
 2. a MR pulse sequence

-MrVox is designed with versatility in mind and user can control:
+* MrVox is designed with versatility in mind and user can control:

-1. the geometry of the voxel (size, number of blood vessels and cells, their size, their spacing, etc.),
+1. the geometry of the voxel (size, number of blood vessels and cells, their size, their spacing, etc.)
-2. the MR-related properties of different compartments (T1, T2, M0, susceptibilty)
+2. the MR-related properties of different compartments (T1, T2, M0, susceptibility)
 3. the magnetic field and its variation over the voxel dimension
 4. the water diffusion.

-* MrVox is particulary designed to generate dictionaries of MR signals with varying input properties (blood volume, vessel size).
+* MrVox is particularly designed to generate dictionaries of MR signals with varying input properties (blood volume, vessel size).
 For example, it has been used succesfully in the vascluar fingerprinting framework (Christen et al. NeuroImage 20014)

 * current version is v1.0.0

 ### How do I get set up? ###